Best Apple deals in the January sales on AirPods, iPads and more

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Hangovers are being nursed and the Christmas tree is on it’s last legs.
-It can only mean one thing: the bell is about to toll on 2024 and with the dawn of 2025 comes...the January sales.
+Hangovers are being nursed and the Christmas tree is on its last legs.
+It can only mean one thing: the bell has tolled on 2024 and with the dawn of 2025 comes the January sales.

-Every year, I see retailers like Amazon and Argos slash prices on Apple’s top tech in the January sales, so if you’re in the mood for some New Year’s spending (with some rehydration salts and the promise of dry January in tow), now’s the best time to upgrade your gadgets.
+This year, I’m seeing retailers like Amazon and Argos slash prices on Apple’s top tech, so if you’re in the mood for some new year’s spending (with some rehydration salts and the promise of dry January in tow), now’s the best time to upgrade your gadgets.

-Rivalling Black Friday deals, I’ve spotted that the iPhone 16 Pro is available at £39.99 p/month with just £99 up front (Carphonewarehouse.com) and you can also save on iPads, MacBooks and beyond.
+Rivalling Black Friday deals, I’ve spotted that the iPhone 16 Pro is available at £39.99 p/month with just £79 up front (Carphonewarehouse.com) and the new Apple AirPods 4 are discounted at Amazon (was £179, now £164, Amazon.co.uk), while you can also save on iPads, MacBooks and beyond.

 Read more: Follow the January sales live